 The Racketeer Influenced and Corrupt Organizations Act, commonly known as the RICO Act, is a United States Federal Law pertaining to criminal acts performed as part of an ongoing criminal organization.
 Under the RICO Act, a member of an enterprise that has committed any two out of thirty-five crimes, (27 federal crimes and 8 State crimes), within a ten year period can be charged with racketeering.

 If you are facing federal charges, having a lawyer who is highly skilled in federal law can be critical to your defense.
-To get representation from a highly skilled defense attorney, contact the Philadelphia Law Offices of Hope Lefeber by calling 610-668-7927.
+To get representation from a highly skilled defense attorney, contact the Philadelphia law offices of Hope Lefeber by calling 610-668-7927 or completing our online form.
 Consultations are free and confidential.